The Dark Skies of Cherry Springs State Park

 The Second International Dark Sky Park in the World

+In 2008, Cherry Springs State Park attained a Gold Level International Dark Sky Park certification from the International Dark Sky Association in 2008.
+Cherry Springs was, in fact, the second International Dark Sky Park in the world.
 The International Dark-Skies Association and its partners certify locations with exceptional nightscapes as International Dark Sky Parks (IDSP).
 These locations serve as reminders that with quality outdoor lighting, the extraordinary wonders of the nighttime sky and night environment are just as much a part of our lifestyle and history as are the daylight hours.
 In fact, without the inspiration and wonders of the nighttime environment much of the world's history, art, culture, music, and literature might not have been created. www.darksky.org

 What is Light Pollution?